 This is another one of those ways to make money on the road that is possible but won’t happen overnight.
 You need to dedicate at least a year of full dedication with no guarantee of succeeding within that year.
 However, if you are consistent and good at what you do, then I have no doubt that people will love your content.

-One thing to know about choosing this line of work is that you will get trapped in a form of a content machine.
+One thing to know about choosing this line of work is that you will get trapped in the form of a content machine.
 This is because these platforms require a huge amount of content and consistency to succeed.
 You, therefore, need to dedicate a lot of time to creating fresh content.
 TikTok, Instagram, and Switch more than any.
 If you go with YouTube then follow a strict publishing schedule to please the algorithm.
 Staying on top of the algorithm and trends of any platform you might choose is key here.

 Write and Sell Ebooks